AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

         - _Note that this contains breaking changes due to the changes of namespaces._
 - 3.2.1
     - Fixed issue with wrong geolocation database reference.
 From [PR #5](https://github.com/AndyButland/UmbracoPersonalisationGroupsCore/pull/5).
+- 3.2.2
+    - Completed implementation of criteria based on Umbraco member information.